The getfit challenge is a 12-week, team-oriented fitness challenge open to the entire MIT community.

 - “Onward & Upward” prizes will be awarded by random drawing to two individuals at the end of the challenge.
 To be eligible for this prize drawing, an individual must have recorded exercise minutes for every week of the challenge and demonstrated a steady and consistent increase in exercise minutes from week to week, but is not required to have met weekly exercise goals.

-- Organizers of the getfit challenge and members of their families are ineligible to win individual prizes.
+- Organizers of MIT Health's getfit challenge and members of their families are ineligible to win individual prizes.
 Teams with ineligible members are ineligible for team prizes.

 - The exercise goal for each week of the challenge will be as follows: